Let’s talk about the LEOBOG Reaper switches!

 General:

 They had similar initial force to most linears, which was a bit light for my tastes.
+They have a 1.8mm pre-travel distance.

 They basically feel like your standard, lighter-weight linear.
 You’ll have no complaints if they fall into the weight range that you enjoy.